 - Other-aware: How are others feeling?
 How am I affecting them?

-- Values-aware: What values should I follow?
+- Values-aware: What values will I follow?

 “Thank you for developing the SOV Plan.
 My husband has returned to school so we’ve moved in with his parents to make ends meet.
 My father-in-law is a teddy bear and so easy to live with.
 My mother-in-law is not so easy.
 She means well but just can’t keep from making “little suggestions” about our marriage, parenting, spending—you name it, she’ll try to control it.
 There’s days I just want to scream I feel so trapped.